Bonus1337/Public-Apis-App/README.md

 A Vue.js application for searching and filtering a list of public APIs.

+## Technologies

+The application was created using the following technologies:

+- Vue 3 - a progressive framework for building user interfaces
+- Vuex - a state management pattern and library for Vue applications
+- Axios - a JavaScript library for making HTTP requests

 ## Features

 - Displaying a list of public APIs [Public APIs](https://api.publicapis.org/)